stacksjs/stacks/README.md

 # after you successfully committed, you may create a "release"
 pnpm run release # automates git commits, versioning, and CHANGELOG generation

-# how to test your library locally?
-pnpm pack # packs the library into a tarball
 ```

 Read more about these tips in the docs.